Contact Us for a Free Consultation (213) 542-0979

 Ways to Dismiss a California Criminal Case

-In that scenario, the prosecutors could file the case one more time if it was dismissed again and that would be the end of it.
+In that scenario, the prosecutors could file the case one more time if it was dismissed again, and that would be the end of it.
 They wouldn't be able to proceed anymore.

-Another dismissal is there's a judge in a jury trial could grant a defense attorney's motion after the prosecutors have presented all of their evidence, to dismiss the case and then if the jury had been empaneled and the judge dismissed the case, under those circumstances, then the prosecutors could not refile the case and that would be the end of the case.
+Another dismissal is that a judge in a jury trial could grant a defense attorney's motion to dismiss the case after the prosecutors have presented all of their evidence.
+If the jury had been empaneled and the judge dismissed the case under those circumstances, then the prosecutors could not refile the case, and that would be the end of the case.

 Negotiation with Prosecutor To Dismiss Case